FWDP/beginner-challenges/fwdp-card/README.md

 ## Showcase Your Output

-Reach 500 points on our [Facebook Group](https://fb.com/groups/fwdpeers) and Level 20 on [Discord](https://discord.com/servers/filipino-web-development-peers-996276138588524624)!
+Goal: Reach 500 points on our [Facebook Group](https://fb.com/groups/fwdpeers) and Level 20 on [Discord](https://discord.com/servers/filipino-web-development-peers-996276138588524624)!
+If you reached it, you'll be eligible to receive the perks of an active Core Plus mentee!

 You can start by sharing your FWDP card on these platforms!

 On Discord, we recommend posting it in our **#💯・100-days-of-code** channel!